 Quench your thirst in a historic firehouse.
 That’s right — at Side A Brewing you can enjoy your Oregon Fog (hop-heavy hazy IPA) and grass-fed beef burger while brushing up on local fire history.
 The downtown brewery takes up part of the historic La Grande Firehouse, along with a vintage fire truck, historical photos and artifacts that are part of the Eastern Oregon Fire Museum.
 The owners are passionate about sourcing top-quality ingredients from as close by as possible, including Hines Meat Co. and Kneads Bakery in La Grande; 6 Ranch in Enterprise; and Jen’s Garden and Sweet Wife Baking in Baker City.

 Find more quintessential Eastern Oregon fare within walking distance.
 At Ten Depot omnivores delight in locally sourced meats, while vegans love the lentil pecan burger.
-Head to Joe & Sugar’s Cafe for brunch specials and to-go sandwiches that taste great from the trail.
+Head to the Liberty Theatre Cafe for great coffee and food to-go.
 Dogs and hungry book lovers are welcome at JaxDog Café & Books.
 Other noteworthy eateries include Local Harvest, Golden Crown and Yia Yia Nikki’s, to name a few.

-Just across the street from Joe & Sugar’s is Blue Mountain Outfitters, a one-stop shop for adventure — or as the owners like to say, the place to help you “do cool stuff in Eastern Oregon.”
+Just down the street from the Liberty Theatre Cafe is Blue Mountain Outfitters, a one-stop shop for adventure — or as the owners like to say, the place to help you “do cool stuff in Eastern Oregon.”
 More than just new and used gear (clothing, shoes, camping and climbing equipment and more) for sale, they’ve got maps of the area; a borrowing library of books about local trails, hot springs and other attractions; and U.S. Forest Service recreation passes for purchase for nearby forest areas and trails.
 Mountain and river lovers know that La Grande is an ideal basecamp to big adventures in the Blue Mountain Scenic Corridor and State Park, Anthony Lakes, Wallowa Mountains and Eagle Cap Wilderness and Hells Canyon National Recreation Area.

 Outdoor adventure is close to home too.
 Hop onto the Grande Tour Scenic Bikeway from La Grande.
 Just two miles north of town, Mt.
 Emily Recreation Area (MERA) is ideal for nearly every type of on-the-ground fun — miles of singletrack and double-track for mountain bikers; trails for hikers, equestrians and wildflower photographers; dedicated routes for ATV and ORV use; plus cross-country skiing and snowshoeing trails in winter.
 Spring Mountain Climbing Area is a climber’s paradise, with half- to multi-pitch routes, high elevation and shady areas for sunny days, secluded crags and unbeatable vistas.
 Along the Grande Ronde River, Hilgard Junction State Park offers camping and rafting access.
 To the south, Morgan Lake is a serene 60-acre lake ripe for fishing, stocked annually with rainbow trout (no motorboats allowed).
 Visit Ladd Marsh Wildlife Area in spring for the best wildlife viewing, timed perfectly with an annual bird festival.